 The Children and Families Act came into effect in September 2014 and local authorities now publish and keep under review information about services they expect to be available for children and young people with special educational needs aged 0 to 25.
 This is the Local Offer.

 The intention is that the Local Offer will improve choice and transparency for families.
 It will also be an important resource for professionals in understanding the range of services and provision in the local area.
 By bringing together all the relevant information on services, and through a feedback facility, it will also inform the joint commissioning, by agencies, for children and young people with special educational needs and disabilities.

 The Local Offer provides a basis for the local authority to work with children and young people, parent carers, other agencies, and the voluntary and community sector, to develop the offer and keep it under review.
 This is co-production.

 The Local Offer includes information about the provision available in Somerset for children and young people with special educational needs, and those for whom the local authority is responsible, regardless of whether or not they have Education, Health and Care Plans.

 The Local Offer covers:

 The Somerset Local Offer was first published on 1 September 2014.
-However, it is recognised that this is the beginning of the development and we are ambitious that the Offer should become increasingly comprehensive and be continually refined to be more user-focused.
-It will be regularly reviewed, but in the early stages at least, will be a work in progress.
-We are keen to receive feedback on both positive and negative aspects of the Offer to support its effective development, and ensure its continued usefulness.
+We are ambitious that the Local Offer should become increasingly comprehensive and be continually refined to be more user-focused.
+It will be regularly reviewed and we are keen to receive feedback on both positive and negative aspects of the Local Offer to support its effective development, and ensure its continued usefulness.

 We want to apply the following principles in the development and ongoing production of the local offer: